Development of this quiz is in progress.

 [1 - 8.
 Quality Management]

-D | Quality management plan, and configuration management plan. |
+D | Quality metrics and work performance information. |

 [1 - 8.2.1 Perform Quality Assurance: Inputs]